kuronat/mdprev-cli/readme.md

 There is many markdown editor, processor, but...

 * Most markdown processor does not respect LaTeX syntax like \ inside `$`.
 * Editor is important, like a partner for writer.
 Thus we often feel given editors are insufficient.
+* Too complex to learn.

 So we suggest this concept:

 * You can use your favorite editor.
 * GFM based rendering but it respects LaTeX syntax.
+* Extremely simple.